umbraco/nest-hydration-dotnet/.github/README.md

 A .NET implementation of the [NestHydrationJS](https://github.com/CoursePark/NestHydrationJS) library.
 Credit goes to the creators and maintainers of that project for the idea and sample data.

+The current 0.1.0 release is an initial implementation, which we will continue to expand on.
+This means that, currently, types in the dataset remain the same, but we expect to add some kind of type conversation in the future.
+Performance and allocations is also an area we want to improve.
+Ideas and suggestions are always welcome.

 ## Introduction

 Converts tabular data into a nested object/array structure based on a definition object or specially named columns.